sofo4kaaaa/sofo4kaaaa/README.md

 Russian — Native
 English — C1

-📍 Saint Petersburg / Phuket / Remote
+📍 Saint Petersburg  / Remote

 <!--
 **sofo4kaaaa/sofo4kaaaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.